andre-dietrich/elmeurope-2019/README.md

        margin-right: auto;" -->

       --{{1}}--
-But then after some research, I stumbled accross this great projects elixir and phoenix, which is increadible.
+But then after some research, I stumbled across this great projects elixir and phoenix, which is incredible.
 Event with only little web-development experience I could develop a system with user Management, an online editor and remote compiler for Arduino.